- Mark

 That's why, even today -- I watched it recently, Citizen Kane feels even now a very kind of fragmented, bitty experience because you just between styles and moods and emotions and themes and all sorts of stuff.
 It also, by the way, feels very much about Donald Trump.
 [Laughs.]
 When you watch it.

-David
+- David

 Yes, that's true.
 [Laughs.]

-Mark
+- Mark

 When people say something in another artform is the Citizen Kane of that artform, what I think they're usually trying to say is, "Here is the kind of state of the nation.
 This is a kind of summary of how far we've got.
 All the dazzling techniques, all in one text.”
 So, I think that's what that usually means.

-David
+- David

 Other than videogames, where have you heard that said?

-Mark
+- Mark

 Opera, buildings.
 [Laughs.]
 Music.

-David
+- David

 Really?

-Mark
+- Mark

 Yeah.
 It seems to be one of those things.
 Because cinema is such a new artform and still it's very, very young, Citizen Kane came along about 50 years or less after cinema had been developed.
 And so, you can't really say that about a novel particularly because novels are so old.
 But it was early in the history of the evolution of cinema and people were asking, "What is cinema?
 What is it good at doing?"
 Orson Welles answered us in one 100-minute movie: "Here's what it's good at doing.
 All this stuff.
 Space, pathos, hubris, sound, everything.”

-David
+- David

 How often do you feel people who make that comparison have actually seen Citizen Kane?

-Mark
+- Mark

 [Laughs.]
 Funny, when I was Traverse City, Michigan recently and we put it on and asked the audience how many had seen it, and I would say 90 percent hadn't.

-David
+- David

 That's kinda what I figured.

-Mark
+- Mark

 Yeah.

-David
+- David

 Well, another parallel, too, is you mention in Story of Film how John Woo comes to America and starts to direct Jean-Claude Van Damme, which is a very good echo of videogames coming to the West and them being taken over by the Jean-Claude Van Damme oeuvre.

-Mark
+- Mark

 Yes.

-David
+- David

 But I'm curious, how do you think Eastern sensibilities had to conform to Western audiences?
 And to complete that circuit, what impact did those movies being made in the West have on the East?

-Mark
+- Mark

 Yeah, I think that's a very important question.
 Eastern sensibilities, they're -- of course, you know this, but Eastern aesthetics and Eastern culture, there's a different balance between movement and stasis, between action and inaction.
 You can see it across all the artforms and theater and very popular cinema everywhere.
 Often, there'll be a burst of action and then a pause.
 And it's like -- it's Buddhist aesthetics, all that.

 In Hollywood, the pause, the inaction has had less of a role, less of a life.
 [Laughs.]
 And so, when the great Eastern directors came west, they gave more shape or contour, I would say, to action cinema because they were very good at knowing when to make things really kinetic and then pausing everything almost to a stop.
 However, the reverse, as you imply, is also, alas, true.
 There's a new type of Chinese cinema at the moment, "the big film," as they call it, which is aping Hollywood.
-I think it's called "dà diànyǐng" in Mandarin or something.
+I think it's called "dà diànyÇng" in Mandarin or something.
 Here, they are doing -- they're having a more Hollywood approach to action, which is basically non-stop.
 It's that old thing, "Let's start with an earthquake and build up to a climax."
 [Laughs.]
 You know?

-David
+- David

 [Laughs.]

-Mark
+- Mark

 It always makes me laugh.
 And I think that, actually, it has a bluster and a kind of energy and excitement to it but actually it's exhausting over a whole film or over a whole series of films or over a whole generation films.
 And I think already -- I don't know if there's any evidence for this, but I suspect the Chinese audiences are already finding this new type of non-stop, action Hollywood-style Chinese film culturally foreign in some way.
 It's quite exciting to show up to: "What is this thing?"
 But it doesn't really quite fit Asian sensibilities.